pgmmpk/pgmmpk.github.io/_drafts/draft2.md

 }

 $element.on('keypress', listener);
+...
 $element.off('keypress', listener);

 {% endhighlight %}

 Much better!
 It is chainable, succint.
 However you still need a name for the listener to be able to unsubscribe.
-Alternatively you can use somewhat clunky [IMHO] "namespace" mechanism:
+Alternatively you can use somewhat clunky (IMHO) "namespace" mechanism:

 {% highlight javascript %}

 $element.on('keypress.mine', function(evt) {
 	alert(evt);
 });
+...
 $element.off('keypress.mine');

 {% endhighlight %}